- Windows Task Scheduler is not running for various causes, such as faulty settings, software, or corrupted registry.

 - Now make sure to select Run whether user is logged on or not option in the General tab.

+Several users reported that they fixed the issue simply by selecting Run whether user is logged on or not option.
 Save changes and check if this option solves your problem.

-Solution 7 – Change task arguments
+8. Change task arguments

 - Locate your task in Task Scheduler and double-click it to open its properties.